Skip to main content

 Additional Resources

 Michigan State condemns any form of discrimination both on campus and off.
 If you believe you have been the subject of discrimination or bias, reports can be filed through the MSU Office for Civil Rights/Office of Institutional Equity.
-Other resources for support include the Division of Student Affairs and Services, the Office for Inclusion and Intercultural Initiatives, and the Office for International Students and Scholars.
+Other resources for support include the Office for Institutional Diversity and Inclusion, the Office of Student Support & Accountability, the Office of the University Ombudsperson, and the Office for International Students and Scholars.

-In these unprecedented times, MSU wants to help students in any way through MSU’s Support Our Spartans (SOS) Fund.
+In difficult times, MSU helps students through MSU’s Support Our Spartans (SOS) Fund.
 These funds are allocated to students who need immediate financial support when emergencies occur.
-Currently there is over $49,000 raised to support students’ financial emergencies.

 Community Resources